femiogundare/prostate-cancer-genomics/README.md

 <img src="readme_images/femi.jpg" alt="arch" width="500" height="400">
 </p>
 <br />

-<p>Subsequent layers of the network encode a set of pathways with increasing levels of abstraction, whereby lower layers represent fine pathways and later layers represent more complex biological pathways and biological processes.
-The connections between different layers are constrained to follow known child–parent relationships among encoded features, genes and pathways, and as a result the network is geared toward interpretability by design.</p>

 <b>Fig. 2 | Inspection and interpretation of Q-ProstateNet</b>.
 Visualization of the inner layers of Q-ProstateNet shows the approximate relative importance of different nodes in each layer.
 Nodes on the far left denote feature types; the nodes in the second layer denote genes; the next layers denote higher-level biological entities; and the final layer denote the model outcome.
 <p align="center">